TameshwarNirmalkar/DynamoWeb_Beta/README.md

 ## License

 Licensed under the MIT license.
-Created by [André Kirchner](http://cureon.de/)
+Created by [Tameshwar]